-- Who you are as a person: how did you think about community, health and partnership before you became a nursing student?
+• Who you are as a nurse: now that you have experience as a nursing student, how do you think about community, health and partnership.
 Which theorists share similar perspectives and which are different?
-What might account for this similarity or difference? - Who you are as a community member: how do you think about community, health and partnership as a member of one of the groups to which you belong?
-Which theorists share similar perspectives and which are different?
-What might account for this similarity or difference? - Who you are as a nurse: now that you have experience as a nursing students, how do you think about community, health and partnership.
-Which theorists share similar perspectives and which are different?
 What might account for this similarity or difference?
-How do the principles of primary health care fit with your views on health?
+How do all the principles of primary health care fit with your views on health?